naqeebghazi/darey.lampstack/README.md

 $ sudo systemctl reload apache2

 Your new website is now active, but the web root /var/www/projectlamp is still empty.
-Create an index.html file in that location so that we can test that the virtual host works as expected:
+Create an index.html file in that location so that we can test that the virtual host works as expected

 $ sudo echo 'Hello LAMP from hostname' $(curl -s http://169.254.169.254/latest/meta-data/public-hostname) 'with public IP' $(curl -s http://169.254.169.254/latest/meta-data/public-ipv4) > /var/www/projectlamp/index.html

+Alternatively, paste the following into a new index.php file in the /var/www/projectlamp/ directory.

 Now go to your browser and try to open your website URL using IP address: